GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

 ## What am I going to learn?

- 1. This new tutorial, will show you how to build and push a Docker image described by a **Dockerfile**.
+ 1. This new tutorial, will show you how to build a Docker image described by a **Dockerfile**.
+ 2. You'll setup credentials to push that image to a registry.
- 2. It'll show you how to extract common build configuration into a Build Template
+ 2. It'll show you how to extract common build configuration into a Build Template.

+**Time to complete:** <walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>

 **Are you ready?** Then click the `Continue` button to get started...

-## Docker build with Knative Build
+## Build a Docker image

 We are going to build a very simple website with [nginx](https://www.nginx.com/).
 The sources are on [GitHub](https://github.com/dgageot/hello).